valerijv/youtube-scraper/readme.md

 ### Scraping
 To scrape a channel use following command and specify a Youtube Channel ID.
-This command will fetch all videos or fetch only new videos if Channel already exist in your database.
+This command will fetch all videos or fetch only new videos if a channel already exist in your database.
 ```
 php bin/console app:get-videos UCnciA_RZVjq9DMvx1KB625Q
 ```